abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-gke-ingress-controller.md

+---
+tags:
+  - cloud
+  - gcp
+  - ingress
+  - timeout
+  - AD
+---

 # Publish your website as a public secured service

 ## Requirements